MarquisF/typescriptLeetcode/README.md

 Each folder is named after the type of the common solution that the questions in the folder have, although not every question solution I provided is solved with this common solution.
 The classification of these common solutions is mainly from some learning plans provided by the leetcode platform.

 I have listed my solutions below according to different solution types.
+You can search directly on them by name to find their locations if you are interested in some of the solutions.

 ## Dynamic programming
 (Folder name: dynamicProgramming)

-1014-best-sightseeing-pair.ts
+dynamicProgramming/1014-best-sightseeing-pair.ts

 1137-tribonacci-number.ts